Taylor Swift is coming to Seattle as part of 2023 ‘The Eras Tour’

 Swift said on Twitter the tour will be “a journey through the music eras of my career.”
 Special guests at other tour stops include Paramore, beabadoobee, Phoebe Bridgers, girl in red, MUNA, GAYLE and OWENN.

+The tour announcement comes just one day after Swift became the first artist in history to claim all top 10 slots of the Billboard Hot 100 chart with tracks from her new record “Midnights,” according to The Associated Press.

 Fans can register for a chance at early ticket access on Ticketmaster.
+Fans who receive a special code after registering will have exclusive access to buy tickets on Nov.
+15. The rest of the public will have access to tickets starting Nov.
+18.

+Her only other West Coast stops come right after the Seattle show: Santa Clara, California, on July 29 and Los Angeles for two shows on Aug.
+4 and 5.

+Swift last performed in Seattle in 2018 at CenturyLink Field as part of her Reputation Stadium Tour.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.